Skip to main content

 1

-Click the + New Lane button at the top of the lane list, or use the keyboard shortcut Cmd+Shift+L.
+Click + New Lane at the top of the lane list, or press Cmd+Shift+L. The dialog description reads “Create a lane from Primary, an existing branch, or another lane.”

 2